 Table of contents

-Setting up the MRZ Scanner for Static Images and PDFs
+Using the MRZ Scanner with Static Images and PDFs

-In order to follow with this guide, please refer to the use-file-input sample that is hosted on the main Github repo of the MRZ Scanner source files.
+To follow along with this guide, refer to the use-file-input sample in the MRZ Scanner GitHub repository.

 Prerequisites